-Thought-out the year’s many different smokerTypes of Smokers designs have emerged.
-All of them have their pros and cons whether it is their price, temperature or size.
-Let’s explore al the different types of smokers.
+Over the years many different smokers have emerged.
+All of them have their pros and cons whether it is their price, temperature, or size.

 To create the smoke the firebox is lit, the airflow here is tightly controlled.
-The smoke and heat is pushed through the pipes into the cooking chamber
+The smoke and heat is pushed through the pipes into the cooking chamber.

 If you want maximum control on your temperatures make sure you look for an offset smoker that is made of thick-cut steel and it well sealed this can help the unit retain the heat.

-The smoke and heat from the fire box moves into the food box, this is where the smoke can cook the food.
-Most fireboxes have a super simple electric heating element near a pan of flavoured wood chips.
+The smoke and heat from the firebox move into the food box, this is where the smoke can cook the food.
+Most fireboxes have a super simple electric heating element near a pan of flavored wood chips.

 Upright Drum Smoker

 The UDS is very similar to indirect smoking due to the distance (typically 24 inches or 61 cm). to the coals and the racks/ grill.
 The temperature of the smoker is controlled by the vents and the amount of air intake they allow.

-In a propane smoker, the heat is generally below the iron or steel box that contains charcoal or wood.
+In a propane smoker, the heat is generally below the iron or steel box that contains charcoal or wood chips.
 The box contains holes, the box starves the wood or charcoal of oxygen and this produces smoke instead of burning.

 Vertical Water Smoker